 Nuts are a good healthy snack, as well as, an important ingredient in many recipes.
 Storing your walnuts, pecans, and other varieties properly is important to maintaining their taste and texture.
-This is a guide about storing nuts.
+This is a page about storing nuts.

-Share on ThriftyFunThis guide contains the following solutions.
+Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I use a lot of nuts for baking.
 I discovered if I chopped the whole bag of nuts at once and store in a clean coffee container, it saves a lot of time when baking.